 In the sedate world of Singapore politics the most important developments don’t usually occur during election campaigns.
-Only between times do we glimpse signs of shifts in power.
-In a good year for politics-watchers, we might also see politics take a more overt form, with controversies and confrontations taking place in a very public way, giving us clues as to where power now lies.
+It’s only between times that we sometimes glimpse shifts in where power lies.

 After years of Byzantine manoeuvres, prime minister Lee finally elevated his chosen successor, Heng Swee Keat, to deputy prime minister on 1 May this year.
 Three days earlier, Heng had made it known that he saw himself taking a supportive, big-picture role rather than being proactive and managerial.
 He planned to help Lee “in reviewing Singapore’s longer-term policy measures to take the country forward in the next decade.”